 18. Vintage Industrial Pendant Light

-Hanging a vintage-style industrial pendant light is an excellent way to add height and character to your bathroom lights often feature large metal domes, glass globes with wire guards, or pulleys that allow you to adjust the for fixtures with a distressed finish, such as chipped enamel or rusted metal, to give the room an authentic, historical feel.
-A single large pendant can act as a statement piece over a freestanding tub, while a pair of smaller pendants can flank a vanity mirror for task lights bring a sense of scale and drama that elevates the entire bathroom aesthetic.
+Hanging a vintage-style industrial pendant light is an excellent way to add height and character to your bathroom design.
+These lights often feature large metal domes, glass globes with wire guards, or pulleys that allow you to adjust the height.
+Look for fixtures with a distressed finish, such as chipped enamel or rusted metal, to give the room an authentic, historical feel.
+A single large pendant can act as a statement piece over a freestanding tub, while a pair of smaller pendants can flank a vanity mirror for task lighting.
+These lights bring a sense of scale and drama that elevates the entire bathroom aesthetic.

 19. Black Hexagon Floor Tile